 The Men's Network: Generations of Men Coming Together

-I wanted to talk to Mr. Brown about his thoughts on education, and how it influences the stability of a community.
+I ask Mr. Brown about his thoughts on education and how it influences the stability of a community.
 He describes education using concepts such as skill, labor, and social contribution.
-What matters is what one can provide to someone else.
-To him, it doesn’t matter if you spent 10 years getting a higher education or if you spent 10 years working as a mechanic in a shop—if you have the knowledge to produce something, you will always have work.
+What matters is what one can provide to a fellow human being.
+To Mr. Brown, it doesn’t matter if you spent years getting a higher education or if you spent decades working as a mechanic in a shop—if you have the knowledge to produce something, you will always have work.
 Respect for work and labor come up, and Brown explains that he believes that we need to learnhow to do work.
 He feels that that the youth needs to get it together now, before it’s too late—which explains his involvement with this mentoring group.

 When we began our field school project, we planned to focus on positive stories of grassroots resilience and resistance against disinvestment, crime, poverty, and segregation.
 We decided to collect stories that describe how victims of environmental injustice take back their homes, sidewalks, and streets through minute everyday acts of labor, stewardship, and vigilance.
 The story of the Men’s Network is one such story of grassroots empowerment and community resurgence.